 Our recent publication in the International Journal of Food Microbiology highlights an example of applying the scientific method to food pathogen testing.
 Our microbiological methods validation expert, Wendy McMahon, MS, worked on this project with scientists from a leading global food company.
 Together they investigated the limit of detection for five different pathogen methods that spanned cultural, ELISA and PCR across an array of 23 different food products.
 Their findings help to ascertain whether various sample sizes ranging from 25 g to 375 g can be used successfully.
 The good news is that these methods performed very well overall, allowing for method options across all of these matrices.
 However, some matrices performed differently than others due to factors explored in this study and presumably other factors that were not addressed.
 It is inadvisable to assume that your sample compositing strategy and analytical method choice detects pathogens at an appropriate level.

 Because testing is critical to the health of your consumer and your business, consider utilizing tools such as method validation, as illustrated by this publication, to test the strength of your program.
 Then you can operate within a detailed and disciplined environment with full confidence that your program is built on solid ground.
-For all of the specifics of this study and to learn how it applies to your food testing operations, read, “Validation of test portion pooling for Salmonella spp.
-Detection in foods,” in the International Journal of Food Microbiology, or contact us here.
+For all of the specifics of this study and to learn how it applies to your food testing operations, contact us below.